waleedhad/AudioMuse-AI-cuda_12.2/README.md

 The audio analysis in AudioMuse-AI, orchestrated by `tasks.py`, meticulously extracts a rich set of features from each track.
 This process is foundational for the subsequent clustering and playlist generation.
 1.  **Audio Loading & Preprocessing:**
-    *   Tracks are first downloaded from your Jellyfin library to a temporary local directory.
+    *   Tracks are first downloaded from your Jellyfin or Navidrome library to a temporary local directory.
 Librosa is used then to load the audio.

 2.  **Core Feature Extraction (Librosa):**
     *   **Tempo:** The `Tempo` algorithm analyzes the rhythmic patterns in the audio to estimate the track's tempo, expressed in Beats Per Minute (BPM).